JohnYu2000/SSIS-ETL-Task/README.md

     * **Importance**: Handling data in batches can significantly improve performance and manageability, especially with large datasets.
 However, in this case, the script processes all data in a single transaction for simplicity and atomicity.

 ## Challenges Faced
+1. **Execution Logging**:
+    * **Initial Approach**: Intended to use SSIS Script Tasks and RowCount Transformations for logging.
+    * **Issues**: Faced configuration difficulties and inaccurate counts.
+    * **Solution**: Switched to using a SQL script to gather logging information from the stored procedure, simplifying the process and ensuring accuracy.
+2. **Handling Erroneous Records**:
+    * **Challenges**: Deciding the best approach to handle erroneous records.
+    * **Solution**: Chose to insert erroneous records into a separate table (`stg.Errors`) for developer review, minimizing assumptions and providing clear visibility into data quality issues.

 # Execution report